-Data Comments/Notable Observations EL Population The EL population in BMSD has shown significant growth from 2021 through 2023.
-EL Population The proficiency level (at entry) of the increased EL population is low.
-This results in a significant amount of instructional need.
+Data Comments/Notable Observations EL The EL population in BMSD has shown significant growth from 2021 through 2023.
+Population The EL population in BM3D has shown significant growth from 2021 through 2023.
+EL The proficiency level (at entry) of the increased EL population is low.
+This results in a Population significant amount of instructional need.